 LPC/QLTS Books

 There are two main publishers: Oxford University Press (OUP) and College of Law Publishing (CLP).
 They offer other helpful resources that can also be used in preparation for the SQE1 FLK2 assessment.
-These are concise and comprehensive law books explaining each of the practice areas assessed in the SQE.
+These are concise and comprehensive law books explaining each of the SQE1 subject areas assessed.
 These manuals are at the heart of the LPC preparation, and used to play a major role in preparing for the QLTS OSCE.
 Please see the LPC/QLTS manuals in the table below:

 1:Introduction